Q-ball-like solitons on the M2-brane with worldvolume fluxes: Introduction

-In this paper we obtain the first exact Q-ball-like soliton solutions for the M2-brane with worldvolume fluxes.
+This paper presents analytical and numerical methods to obtain solitonic solutions of the M2-brane with worldvolume fluxes, specifically Q-ball-like solutions.
+By Q-ball-like (QBL) solutions we refer to solitonic excitations of the membrane that satisfy the characteristic QBL ansatz.
 We consider a supermembrane on a $M_9\times T^2$ target space with a $C_{\pm}$ flux background.
-This configuration possesses a magnetic $U(1)$ monopole in the compact sector \cite{mpdm2019:flux, mpgm10Monodromy} associated to the flux content that induces the presence of a magnetic monopole over the worldvolume \cite{MARTINRestucciaTorrealba1998:StabilityM2Compactified}.
-We search solutions to the nonlinear equations of the M2-brane on this particular background focusing on the existence of Q-ball-like solitons.
-The Hamiltonian that describes the dynamics of the M2-brane contains not only nontrivial topological terms but also a symplectic field strength.
-We obtain Q-ball-like analytical solutions to the problem in the isotropic case, by solving the equations of motion (EOM) and the constraints of the theory: the area preserving first class constraint and the flux constraint.
-This last one induces a topological central charge restriction.
-We show that for the enalytic families of solutions considered, they exhibit generically dispersion although they also admit solutions dispersion-free.
-We characterize their superposition law.
+This configuration possesses a magnetic $U(1)$ monopole in the compact sector \cite{mpdm2019:flux, mpgm10Monodromy} associated with the flux content that induces the presence of a magnetic monopole over the worldvolume \cite{MARTINRestucciaTorrealba1998:StabilityM2Compactified}.
+We search solutions to the nonlinear equations of the M2-brane Hamiltonian on this particular background focusing on the existence of QBL solitons.
+These solutions are described by complex scalars that model the dynamics of the excitations on the membrane with fluxes, in the non-compact transverse space to the lightcone coordinates.
+The Hamiltonian that describes the dynamics of the M2-brane contains on top of nontrivial topological terms, non-linear cuartic scalar contributions and a symplectic field strength whose dynamics under certain assumptions becomes coupled.
+We analyze two different cases: Isotropic analytical solutions that generate string-like configurations with a non-vanishing cost in energy and numerical non-isotropical solutions for the membrane full-fledged configurations.
+The string-like configurations, unlike with the string-like spikes associated with the case of a membrane without central charge, carry minimal energy associated with the M2-brane with worldvolume fluxes and the mass terms and thus have dynamics.
+These analytical solutions of the isotropic case are found by solving the equations of motion (EOM) and the constraints of the theory: the area preserving first class constraint and the flux constraint.
+The flux condition induces a topological central charge restriction.
+The different families of solutions found satisfy the Q-ball ansatz and include the case of localized solutions.
 With the aid of numerical simulation, we extend those results to the non-isotropic case in the absence of a symplectic gauge field.
-We obtain Q-ball-like soliton solutions described by the complex scalars that parametrize the position of the M2-brane in the noncompact transverse space to the light cone coordinates.
-We also obtain the dynamics of the Q-ball by studying the Lorentz transformation and its nonrelativistic limit the Galilean one.
-Since we are in the Light Cone Gauge (LCG) the transformed solutions are not automatically solutions and it must be checked for each class of solutions.
-The M2-brane in those cases contains a monopole associated to the nontrivial embedding in the compact space as well as Q-ball solitons associated with the noncompact directions.
-Both terms, furthermore, interact non-trivially at the level of the mass operator through the covariant derivative terms, leading to greater stability of the Q-ball solitons.
-They can constitute a new example of the recently identified Q-monopole-ball soliton.
+We then obtain, QBLnuev full-fledged membrane solutions.